carsonoid/workshop-learn-github-actions/README.md

-# Workshop: Guts of Git
+# Workshop: Learn GitHub Actions

 You can develop or run this site locally using [`hugo`](https://gohugo.io/installation/)